cambiotraining/hpc-intro/03-slurm.md

 `sacct -o JobID,elapsed -j JOBID1,JOBID2,JOBID3`

 In this case, it does seem that increasing the number of CPUs shortens the time the job takes to run.
 However, the increase is not linear at all.
-For example going from 1 to 2 CPUs seems to make the job run faster, however increasing to 8 CPUs makes no difference compared to 2 CPUs.
+For example going from 1 to 2 CPUs seems to make the job run faster, however increasing to 8 CPUs makes little difference compared to 2 CPUs (this may depend on how many `--nsamples` you used).
 This is possibly because there are other computational costs to do with this kind of parallelisation (e.g. keeping track of what each parallel thread is doing).

 </details>